lsst/faro/doc/lsst.faro/index.rst

 The ``lsst.faro`` module contains code for computing scientific performance metrics on the outputs of the LSST science pipelines.

 Prior to the development of the Gen3 middleware, the Gen2-based  ``lsst.validate.drp`` package computed scientific performance metrics.
-``lsst.faro`` is the new Gen3 middleware- and PipelineTask- based framework for computing scientific performance metrics.
+``lsst.faro`` is the new Gen3 middleware- and PipelineTask- based package for computing scientific performance metrics.
 The algorithms implemented in ``validate_drp`` were ported as-is to run in ``lsst.faro``.
 ``validate_drp`` is now deprecated; all future development of metrics will be carried out in ``lsst.faro``.